 Your Choice of Trade

 Within the construction industry, there are multiple trades to choose from.
 You can decide on a career path that you will excel in, carry out and continue to enjoy.
 Consider your long-term career prospects and the types of jobs in construction that interest you.

 From the variety of trade options, there are plenty of opportunities to progress to a management role.
 If you are unsure which types of jobs in construction are best suited to you, consider what material you would prefer to work with.

-If the process of shaping and installing natural materials appeals to you, consider studying the Certificate II in Building and Construction (Carpentry) Pre-Apprenticeship (22216VIC).
+If the process of shaping and installing natural materials appeals to you, consider studying the Certificate II in Building and Construction Pre-Apprenticeship (22338VIC).
 A TAFE course can help you to become an apprentice carpenter.

-Enter the building and construction industry equipped with the knowledge and practical skills needed when you study the Certificate II in Building and Construction (Carpentry) Pre-Apprenticeship (22216VIC).
+Enter the building and construction industry equipped with the knowledge and practical skills needed when you study the Certificate II in Building and Construction Pre-Apprenticeship (22338VIC).
 With further study, career opportunities could include becoming a building inspector or project manager.